Types of ADCs: How They Work and What They’re Used For

-Analog-to-digital converters (ADCs) are essential for bridging the analog and digital worlds and are used in a variety of applications.
-There are many types of ADCs, each with its own history, merits, and limitations.
+Analog-to-digital converters (ADC) are essential for bridging the analog and digital worlds and are used in a variety of applications.
+There are many types of ADC, each with its own history, merits, and limitations.
 And each has favored applications based on its strengths and weaknesses.
 In this article, we’ll look at the most widely used ADC configurations: what they are, how they work, and what they’re used for.

 In this article we’ll look at: